Altitude Sickness During Everest Base Camp Trek

 Acute mountain sickness (AMS):

-AMS is generally known as the initial stage of altitude sickness which is common and can be cured easily.
+AMS is generally known as the initial stage of altitude sickness, which is common and can be cured easily.

 High Altitude Pulmonary Edema (HAPE):